maxdesalle/website/content/posts/understanding-many-worlds.md

 ### **3.2 Hilbert Space**

-To understand \(\Psi\), the wave function, we need to understand the kind of space it "lives" in—the so-called Hilbert space.
+To understand \(\Psi\), the wave function, we need to understand the kind of space it "lives" in—the so-called *Hilbert space*.

 In classical physics, a system might be described by a few numbers: position, momentum, energy.
 In quantum mechanics, a system is described